So you’ve started a new fitness plan.

 Recording the weight used and number of reps executed per exercise will allow you to visual see the progress in your strength- a direct reflection of the results gained from your time spent in the gym!

 3. Progress pictures: I’ll be the first to admit it, I hate pictures.
 And taking pictures of myself early on in my fitness journey when I’m not terribly excited about the way I look- well, that’s just cruel and unusual punishment in my book.

 They serve as reminder to what my body is truly capable of- which is the ultimate motivation for me when my willpower is lacking.
 What’s more, as I look back on these pictures from just a few short years ago, it amazes me to think of how frustrated I was at the time- I recall the conversation with clarity to my coach how I told her that I “wasn’t making any progress at all”.
 Clearly my vision of myself was distorted.

 Looking at yourself in the mirror is fine, but pictures allow you to see yourself from a new perspective (a more subjective perspective).
 Having that side by side comparison makes it pretty difficult to dispute the facts- you are, in fact making progress though you may not feel like it.

 Record the girth of areas such as your waist, chest, hips, thighs, etc. and track the progress of those areas as the weeks progress.
 Note that some areas (especially in a strength training program) where lean muscle is gained (hypertrophy), will increase in circumference.
 Think- bigger biceps and more defined quads!
 Not to worry, as you lean out, other areas like your waistline will surely shrink!

 Enter your email below and get instant access to your own Body Measurement Tracking Sheet (not to mention, access to my entire library of (free) fitness resources).

-P.S.
-If you’re looking for help on your fitness journey, and would like to focus on fat loss rather than weight loss, then I urge you to check out my new online, 12-week Transformation Program: HER Fit Body Blueprint.
-I am only taking on a limited number of clients this year and would love for you to be on of them 🙂
+P.P.S.
+If you’re looking for help on your fitness journey, and would like to focus on fat loss rather than weight loss, then I encourage you to check out my online, 12-week Transformation Program: Sustainably YOU!